reallyTG/drasync-artifact/README.md

 ### Processing Dynamic Analysis Results

 Once the results-XYZ.json files have been generated, they must be processed together with the _processed query results_, so make sure you have run that step first.
-The command to process the results of the dynamic analysis is:
+The command to process the results of the dynamic analysis is, e.g., for Boostnote:

 ```
-TODO
+cd /home/evaluation/drasync-artifact-scripts
+./process-results-incl-tally.sh Boostnote
 ```

+You will see an rm-related error the first time you run this; this is fine.

+**TODO: Finish this.**

 # More Instructions?